-"Okay, well I know right off the bat that that is bull, and we probably aren't going to get any further going down that road.
-So.
-Next question."
+Her hands clapped to her thighs.
+She looked like she was beginning to lose her sanity.
+"Alright.
+Fine.
+Bryan, Next question."
 She cleared her throat and assumed a innocent-looking stance, "WHAT THE HELL IS THAT THING AND HOW DID YOU GET IT IN HERE?!" she screamed.
 Not loud enough for the neighbors to hear, but loud enough to rattle my eardrums.
 This girl was amazing.

 "It's...
 I can't explain it.
 And I didn't put it in here, it's always been here.
 Probably for centuries."

-"How come I've never seen it!
+"Then how come I've never seen it!
 I've lived here for four years.
-You're telling me a door can just exist without my knowing?"
+You're telling me this Door just existed this whole time?"